Death of Felicia Teo: Report and search efforts

 Teo's mother, who speculated that her daughter may have been abducted and taken to Malaysia, went to Johor Bahru to distribute posters to the local residents, seeking their help to search for her daughter.
 A blog was created by one of Teo's friends dedicated to their search efforts.
-Teo's family went to Singtel to obtain Teo's past text messages and phone records: The last communication was a text message sent from Teo's mobile phone at 2.37 am on 30 June 2007, the day she disappeared.
+Teo's family went to Singtel to obtain Teo's past text messages and phone records.
+The last communication was a text message sent from Teo's mobile phone at 2:37 AM on 30 June 2007, the day she disappeared.
 It was received by a male friend whose identity is not known.

-While search efforts did not produce any helpful information to trace Teo's whereabouts, Teo's mother, who still hoped for her daughter's survival said to a newspaper (in 2011) that she kept telling herself that her daughter was still alive, married and living in another country.
-She also said that there was no unhappiness felt by Teo at all up till the time she went missing.
+While search efforts did not produce any helpful information to trace Teo's whereabouts, Teo's mother, who still hoped for her daughter's survival, told a newspaper in 2011 that she kept telling herself that her daughter was still alive, married and living in another country.
+She also said that there was Teo was not unhappy up to the time she went missing.

 Throughout the following years, the police regularly reviewed Teo's case among all the unsolved missing person cases to check for new leads.
 During regular reviews of this case, the police conducted interviews with Teo's family and other witnesses and also checked on activities involving Teo's possible movements, including her bank accounts, emails, social media accounts and travel records.
-However, no new leads were revealed.
+No new leads were revealed.
 This regular review went on for 13 years before the Criminal Investigation Department (CID) took over the case.

 2020 murder investigation

 Breakthrough and arrest

 In July 2020, 13 years after Teo disappeared, the case was passed on to the Criminal Investigation Department (CID) for further investigations.
-The CID later discovered new leads after tracing Felicia Teo's belongings which were in her possession prior to her disappearance.
-One of these belongings were found to be in the possession of Ahmad Danial bin Mohamed Rafa'ee, a Malay Singaporean, one of the two male friends who she visited on the day of her disappearance.
+The CID later discovered new leads after tracing the belongings which were in Felicia Teo's possession prior to her disappearance.
+One of these items was found to be in the possession of Ahmad Danial bin Mohamed Rafa'ee, a Malay Singaporean, one of the two male friends who she visited on the day of her disappearance.

 The case was re-classified as murder, and on 15 December 2020, the police arrested 35-year-old Ahmad.
 He was charged with murder two days later.
-It was alleged that between 1.39 am and 7.20 am of 30 June 2007, Ahmad and his Indonesian friend Ragil Putra Setia Sukmarahjana had killed Teo inside their flat and disposed her body by unknown means.
+It was alleged that between 1:39 AM and 7:20 AM on 30 June 2007, Ahmad and his Indonesian friend, Ragil Putra Setia Sukmarahjana, had killed Teo inside their flat and disposed of her body by unknown means.

-Ragil (aged 32 in 2020) was assumed to be outside of Singapore and hence, he was listed as a fugitive on the wanted list.
-The police also began to search for Teo's remains.
+Ragil (aged 32 in 2020) was assumed to be outside of Singapore and was listed as a fugitive on the wanted list.
+The police began to search for Teo's remains.